-You will write comments on each workshop story (whether for peer group or the whole class): marginal notes in ink or pencil AND a TYPED letter to the author.
+You will write comments on each workshop story (whether for peer group or the whole class): marginal notes in ink or pencil and a typed letter to the author.
 Attach this letter to the piece and return it to the author at the end of class.
 You will also deliver one copy of this letter to me.
-In order for the critique to be valuable, it needs to be balanced and specific.
+In order for the critique to be valuable, it needs to be balanced and SPECIFIC.
 There will be one story to which you will be the First Responder.
 This means I will expect you to begin the discussion.
 You should come in prepared to ask questions of the class, to give suggestions, and to point out what's working in the story.

-Critical Response Papers/Thought Papers
+Critical Response Papers

-You must write weekly critical responses to the assigned readings.
-At the end of this syllabus, I have included some detailed suggestions for approaching structuring these responses.
-Each critical response must be total 600 words.
-Do not go over or above, please.
+You must write two critical responses to the assigned reading a week.
+At the end of this syllabus, I have included some detailed suggestions for approaching and structuring these responses.
+Each critical response must total 600 words.
 No late papers will be accepted.
-(Note that you will be required to turn in ten responses, though we have twelve weeks with assigned readings.
-This means you may choose two weeks when you don't response, thought you are still responsible for reading the stories.)
+(Note that you will be required to turn in ten responses, though we have six weeks of class.
+This means you may choose two responses not to turn in, though you should still read the stories.)